IP in business transactions: Australia overview

 Any assignment should clearly identify the nature of the right being assigned.
 If the rights are registered rights, correct registration numbers should be included in the assignment for easy identification of the IPR.
 The assignment document should also expressly assign any rights of action the assignor has as at the date of assignment.
 An assignee may also insist on warranties in relation to the assigned IPRs.
 Some assignment documents may also contain an express confidentiality clause requiring that the assignor retain confidentiality of any information relating to the IPRs that are out of the public domain.

 For an assignment of future rights, there should be a "further assurances" clause in the assignment that an assignment of future rights will be perfected by the parties as necessary.
 This is to avoid any problems created by the general law rule that property that does not exist cannot be assigned.

 The licence can be exclusive or non-exclusive.
-There is no limit on the type of licence that can be entered into.
-For example, the licence can be limited territorially or by any exclusive rights granted to the patent owner.
+The licence can be limited territorially or in the case of non-exclusive licences, limited to any one or more of the exclusive rights to exploit the patent granted to the patent owner.